Cincinnati-Design-LAB/architour/src/content/buildings/hamilton-county-memorial-hall-the-soldiers-and-sailors-memorial-building.md

 architect: >-
   Samuel Hannaford & Sons,one of Cincinnati's most prolific 19th Century architects who also designed Cincinnati City Hall and Music Hall.
-significance: >-
-  The building is decorated with historic military references.
-The concert hall is considered acoustically perfect  with excellent sight lines.
 historic_status: Listed on NRHP in 1979
 unique_features: >-
   "The monumental sculptures on the cornice, by Clement Barnhorn, depicit